hn4002/schwab-api-scripts/docs/README.md

 2. Make sure you are not using "https://localhost" for the callback url.
 3. This callback url should work: "https://127.0.0.1"

+**Q: For "App Authorization" when you paste the url in the browser, you get "we are unable to complete your request.

+This most likely is becuase of url encoding of the the redirect uri.
+Try to paste the url without url encoding like this: `&redirect_uri=https://127.0.0.1:8080`

 **Q: Market data API is returning empty response**

 Make surre to include the following header in your request: